SaieKurakula/SWENG861Project/README.md

 This project searches for artists and/or song information based on input from user.
 The front-end is a React (Javascript) funtional component with bootstrap doing the heavy CSS lifting.
 The front end calls the back-end through 1 of 5 fetch calls depending on user input.
-The back-end is a Flask (Python) api that also makes api calls to get the full info to either the audiodb or lastfm api's.
+The back-end is a Flask (Python) api that also makes api calls to get the full info from either the audiodb https://www.theaudiodb.com/api_guide.php or lastfm api https://www.last.fm/api

-Most of this could be re-written without the python backend, but due to my familiarity with Python and my lack of familiarity with
-Javascript, I decided this would be easier.

 ## Info
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).